BNasmith/PTForsyth/PTFWorkofChrist.md

 means.
 You will only discover the sooner that you cannot preach a Cross to any purpose if you preach it only as an experience.
-If you only preach it so you would not be an apostle ; and you could not do the work of an apostle for the Church.
-The apostles were particular about this, and one expressed it quite pointedly : " We preach not ourselves [nor our experiences] but
+If you only preach it so you would not be an apostle; and you could not do the work of an apostle for the Church.
+The apostles were particular about this, and one expressed it quite pointedly: " We preach not ourselves [nor our experiences] but
 Christ crucified." " We do not preach religion," said Paul, "but God's revelation.
 We do not